Dinner Options in the Hunter Valley

 If you don’t have your car or, understandably, you’d rather indulge in more than one or two drops of the region’s famous vino, choose to stay in one of the towns.
 Pokolbin, Rothbury and Lovedale offer accommodation within walking distance of top restaurants and vineyards.

-Uber isn’t much of a ‘thing’ yet in the Hunter, however, you can give it a go as one may be available.
+Uber is slowly increasing it’s presence in the Hunter, however it can be unreliable and it just depends on how many operators are in the area on the particular night you try the Uber app.
+You can give it a go as one may be available, especially on popular festival nights or concert nights.
 In terms of taxis, Wine Country Taxis operates from Cessnock, which is about 20 minutes away from the main towns, and Harrigan’s Irish Pub in Pokolbin is a pickup spot.
 If you’re enjoying a craft beer at Potter’s Brewery, you’ll also enjoy a courtesy bus service.

 When you’ve got a group of 10 or more people, Tastes of the Hunter Wine Tours offer evening transport as part of our private tours, as well as with the corporate tour package.
 So, you can include your top restaurant picks in your tour and travel there in comfort!